 Rosewood Baha Mar

 The Ocean Club is the long-time, reigning champion; Rosewood is the upstart challenger.
-The Ocean Club opened in the 1960s; Rosewood in June 2018.
+The Ocean Club opened in the 1960s, Rosewood, in June 2018.
 Rosewood Baha Mar hosted its inaugural Rosewood Partner Summit for leading incentive companies and corporate planners, so I give a special thanks for a great showcase and partner presentations.

 Rosewood Baha Mar is newer and larger.
 Its 237 rooms are quite large for a 5-star resort, so it works well for large incentive groups.
 It’s a good fit for business meetings too – with a short 12-minute drive from the airport, attractive meeting spaces, and a compact footprint.
 The sleeping rooms are modern, refined, and comfortable.
-Rosewood really shines with its banquet food and four dining venues and bar options.
-The 20-story Grand Hyatt looms behind them which can be imposing, but it also offers the casino and extra nightlife.
+Rosewood shines with its banquet food and four dining venues and bar options.
+The 20-story Grand Hyatt looms behind them, which can be imposing, but it also offers the casino and extra nightlife.
 Summary – newer, larger, more nightlife.

 Luxury: The Cove vs. SLS

-The Cove is the luxury hotel within a hotel at Atlantis.
+The Cove is a luxury hotel within a hotel at Atlantis.
 I am impressed with their effective separation from the massive Atlantis development, which makes it feel more upscale than the rest of the resort.
 The Cove is part of the Marriott Autograph Collection, giving planners and guests a familiar brand promise.
 At 600 rooms, it can hold large groups too.
 The rooms are contemporary and over-sized.
 The proximity of Atlantis offers walking distance options for dining, nightlife, casino, and entertainment.
 Summary – good for VIPs and execs desiring a mix of separation from and access to Atlantis.

 SLS Baha Mar

 SLS Baha Mar is the in-between option at Baha Mar – $100 more than Grand Hyatt and $300 less than Rosewood.
 SLS is an acronym for “Style, Luxury, and Service” and brings a youthful sophistication and personalized services.
 With 299 rooms, SLS probably maxes out at groups of 150.
-It’s a good fit for a younger crowd and for groups desiring more intimacy inside the mega-resort but at a more affordable price point that the Rosewood.
+It’s a good fit for a younger crowd and groups desiring more intimacy inside the mega-resort but at a more affordable price point that the Rosewood.
 Summary – W Hotels meets Miami South Beach in the Bahamas.
 We featured SLS as a favorite in the Caribbean on our Top New Incentive Hotels write-up; check it out!

 Mega-Resorts: Atlantis vs. Grand Hyatt